* This information replaces FIS 101-01/02 Student Revenue & FIS 301 & 302-01/02/03/04/05/06 Student Receivables

 Course fees, such as lab fees, field trip fees, or a materials fee are charged in association with a particular class and posted to the student’s revolving charge account.
 Continuing education course fees are also billed in this manner.
 See the online catalog for a list of these fees.

-Other OSU departments, such as Valley Library and Transit and Parking Services, make use of the student revolving charge account and centralized billing, and these charges are subject to the same terms and conditions as tuition and educational charges.
+Other OSU departments, such as Valley Library and Transportation Services, make use of the student revolving charge account and centralized billing, and these charges are subject to the same terms and conditions as tuition and educational charges.

 Billing statements are processed on the 5th of each month.
 Notification that a statement is ready is sent to students’ ONID email address.
 If an active ONID email address does not exist, a paper billing state is produced.
 Accounts are "due upon receipt" of the monthly statement.